Installation Specifications for PCC Systems

 Cable Requirements and Specifications

-PCC requires that your office have a 100 Mbps Ethernet network (or greater) using Category 5 cabling (or greater).
-PCC will install and maintain a TCP/IP network in your office, including a router/firewall, Ethernet switch, and wireless access points as required.
-PCC will not install the cabling upon which the network operates.
+PCC requires that your office has a gigabit Ethernet network using Category 5e cabling (or better).
+PCC will install and maintain network equipment to support a TCP/IP network in your office, including a firewall(s), Ethernet switch(es), and wireless access points as required.
+PCC will not install the premise cabling upon which the network operates.

 You must contract with a local vendor to install or make changes to your office’s network cabling.